 - Bachelor’s degree in graphic arts or design, communications or 3-5 years of experience in UI/UX and/or web design.

 - Knowledge of layouts, graphic fundamentals, typography, print, and the web

-- Creative mindset and problem solving skills
+- Excellent eye for details, with a creative mindset and problem solving skills

 Preferred: candidates who are able to demonstrate the following will have an advantage: